NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-/README.md

 ## Analysis
 - The multiple connections in 'Time_Wait' suggest closed TCP connections that may indicate automated network activity, but requires correlation with process-level data.
-- No new obvious processes were observed in Task Manager /Startup, but process-level verification was limited.
+- No new obvious processes were observed in Task Manager /Startup.
+However, fileless or injected execution cannot be ruled out.

 ## Behaviour Analysis
 - After further analysis, multiple tools have detected malware on the machine (Trojan.PyengyLoader), which confirms that the malware executed itself locally and that it was active.
 - However, the firewall (Portmaster Safing) has successfully blocked the connections to the C2 since:
-      - In order for the communication to happen, a Web Protocol is needed ( a server).
-If between the infected machine and the attacker's machine a blockage or interruption occurs, the communication no longer persists and is ended.
+      - In order for the communication to happen, C2 relies on outbound connections to attacker-controled infrastructure ( commonly over HTTP/HTTPS).
+Blocking these connections, any command execution or data exfiltration is disrupted.
       - Due to Portmaster Safing's DNS Blocking (uses filter lists to block requests to known tracker or malware domains), the outbound connections had been blocked.
       - Not only that, but Per-App Rules ( individual rules for each program to allow/block outbound traffic) and personalized rules have given essential help in blocking such connections.